 Itineraries are guidelines; variations in itinerary may occur to account for weather, road conditions, closures, etc. and to maximize your experience.

 Welcome to Texas!
-After gathering at George Bush Intercontinental Airport (IAH) by 2:00 PM, we head to our lodging.
 We enjoy a welcome dinner, getting to know each other and going over a preview of our days ahead with your guide.
 As time permits we check a few bird areas near our hotel, which is located close to W. Goodrich Jones State Forest north of the airport.

 Accommodations in The Woodlands (D)